-3 Tips about Dubai housing market - 2017
+3 Unique Tips you didn't know about Dubai Housing Market in 2017

 The steady decline in oil prices have put the wealthy on their back foot and put a strain on real estate market in Dubai since 2013-14.
 However the early 9 months of 2017 have poised to change the course of real estate market before the advent of Expo 2020.
 Luxury housing drew a huge volume of sales along with sales of business centers’ properties in these nine months.
 To make a profitable real estate investment in Dubai, here are three things you should be aware: